wyatthickman83/Movie-Recommender/projectroadmap.md

 - [x] Researched similar repositories within the organization related to the program.

 # Sprint 2:
-- [ ] make small updates and commit messages in repository
+- [x] make small updates and commit messages in repository
-- [ ] 6 code changes from Mona
-- [ ] 6 code changes from Angela
+- [ ] 6 code changes

 # Sprint 3: